slimabdi1/webcam/README.md

 Here you can find instructions on how to start developing this library.

 ### Build
-Run `npm run packagr` to build the library.
+Run `npm run package` to build the library.
 The build artifacts will be stored in the `dist/` directory.

 ### Start
 Run `npm start` to build and run the surrounding webapp with the `WebcamModule`.
 Essential for live-developing.